vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Backward propagation.md

 Back propagation updates parameters to a global minima of a given loss function through the calculation of the gradients of a [[loss function]] with respect to specific parameters and an [[update rule]].

+The vectorized mathematics,

+>*Reminder: If we're calculating the gradient in a non-vectorized manner, we don't need to compute the averages through divisions by $m$ or summations.*

-The mathematics, in the case of a 2 layer network, is defined as:
+in the case of a 2 layer network, is defined as:

 > *Using the [[sigmoid]] activation function and [[log loss]] function*